javasigma/Products-Inventory-CRUD-UI/README.md

-# 📦 AksEma Inventory Management System
+# 📦 AksemaInventory Management System

 A modern, secure, and AI-enhanced Inventory Management System built for small to medium businesses.
 Manage products, customers, vendors, sales, and stock levels — all in one intuitive dashboard.